Learning from Synthetic Data for Visual Grounding: Related Work

-The utilization of synthetic data has been widely explored across various computer vision tasks, including image classification~\cite{gan2020threedworld, peng2017visda, mishra2022task2sim}, semantic segmentation~\cite{richter2016playing, ros2016synthia, chen2019learning}, object detection~\cite{peng2015learning, rozantsev2015rendering}, human pose estimation~\cite{varol2017learning, kim2022unified}, action recognition~\cite{varol2021synthetic}, autonomous driving~\cite{abu2018augmented}, and many other domains~\cite{dan2020generative, he2022generate, kumar2020data, meng2022generating, mimura2018leveraging, rosenberg2019speech, rossenbach2020generating, tucker2020generating, yang2020generative, moreau2022lens, yen2022nerf}.
-In contrast to works that derive synthetic data from 3D-rendered datasets~\cite{greff2022kubric, zheng2020structured3d} utilizing physically realistic engines~\cite{de2022next, dosovitskiy2017carla, gan2020threedworld, cascante2023going, cascante2022simvqa}, our approach aligns more closely with research adopting open-source diffusion models.
-He~\etal~\cite{he2022synthetic} use GLIDE~\cite{nichol2021glide} generated synthetic images to improve pretrained CLIP~\cite{radford2021learning} in zero-shot and few-shot classification, while its performance is adversely affected when trained from scratch on synthetic data.
-Azizi \textit{et al.}~\cite{azizi2023synthetic} fine-tune Imagen~\cite{saharia2022photorealistic} on ImageNet~\cite{russakovsky2015imagenet} and subsequently leverage its synthetic data to augment the real ImageNet training set, resulting in initial improvement followed by degradation upon scaling up.
-Fan \textit{et al.}~\cite{fan2023scaling} investigate the scaling laws of synthetic images and identify related factors.
-StableRep~\cite{tian2024stablerep} propose a self-supervised method with a multi-positive contrastive loss that learns representations from synthetic images generated for captions in large-scale datasets~\cite{changpinyo2021conceptual, desai2021redcaps}, thereby boosting linear probing image classification performance.
-SynCLR~\cite{tian2023learning} further advances the synthetic level by utilizing LLM-generated synthetic captions.
+\textbf{Learning from Synthetic Data.} The use of synthetic data has been widely explored across various computer vision tasks, including image classification~\citep{gan2020threedworld, peng2017visda, mishra2022task2sim}, semantic segmentation~\citep{richter2016playing, ros2016synthia, chen2019learning}, object detection~\citep{peng2015learning, rozantsev2015rendering}, human pose estimation~\citep{varol2017learning, kim2022unified}, action recognition~\citep{varol2021synthetic}, and many other domains~\citep{abu2018augmented, dan2020generative, he2022generate, kumar2020data, meng2022generating, mimura2018leveraging, rosenberg2019speech, rossenbach2020generating, tucker2020generating, yang2020generative, moreau2022lens, yen2022nerf}.
+In contrast to works that generate synthetic data using 3D-rendering~\citep{greff2022kubric, zheng2020structured3d} or physically realistic engines~\citep{de2022next, dosovitskiy2017carla, gan2020threedworld, cascante2023going, cascante2022simvqa}, our approach aligns more closely with research adopting diffusion models.
+He~\textit{et al.}~\citep{he2022synthetic} use GLIDE~\citep{nichol2021glide} for generating synthetic images to improve a pretrained CLIP model~\citep{radford2021learning} in zero-shot and few-shot classification, while its performance is adversely affected when trained from scratch on synthetic data.
+Azizi~\textit{et al.}~\citep{azizi2023synthetic} fine-tune Imagen~\citep{saharia2022photorealistic} on ImageNet~\citep{russakovsky2015imagenet} and subsequently leverage its synthetic data to augment the real ImageNet training set, resulting in initial improvement followed by degradation upon scaling up.
+Fan~\textit{et al.}~\citep{fan2023scaling} investigate the scaling laws of synthetic images and identify related factors.
+StableRep~\citep{tian2024stablerep} propose a self-supervised method with a multi-positive contrastive loss that learns representations from synthetic images generated for captions in large-scale datasets~\citep{changpinyo2021conceptual, desai2021redcaps}, thereby boosting linear probing image classification performance.
+SynCLR~\citep{tian2023learning} uses LLM-generated synthetic captions.
 Our research not only generates image-text pairs but also provides corresponding synthetic boxes, facilitating a comprehensive exploration of the efficacy of synthetic image-text-box triplets in visual grounding.